yorshka20/win11-desktop/README.md

 # Window11 Desktop

-a concrete and detailed window 11 gui implementation.
+a concrete and detailed window 11 gui implementation. i will try to implement as many functions as possible.

-this project is aiming at containing as many contents as possible to achieve a complicated state for me to use different strategies for optimizing and experiencing my thoughts in some cases.
+this project is aiming at containing plenty of contents to achieve a complicated state for me to use different strategies for optimizing and experimenting my thoughts in some cases.

 you can only perform nice optimizations on complicated project because there is no necessity to do so in simple project. you have nothing to optimize when there are just several components and one data pipeline, to be honest.